hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 ## Getting started

-Making API requests
+### Making API requests

 Before sending any requests to UKIMS Authorisation Checker API, make sure that you are using the following points in your software:
-- the correct URL for the environment and API version number (see below)
+- the correct URL for the environment and API version number
-- the correct header contents and payload information - see Fast Parcel Operators reference guide
+- the correct header contents and payload information - see the Fast Parcel Operators reference guide

 The base URLs of the sandbox and production environments are as follows: